About the CDHGI

 Gianpiero Caso

 Gianpiero Caso is a Ph.D. student in the USF Anthropology Department since 2015, when he was accepted in the program with a three-year scholarship.
 He earned his B.A.
 (2009) and M.A.
 (2014) in archaeology in Naples (Italy) and his Ph.D. dissertation focuses on the understanding of the technological aspects of pottery in use at two understudied and underrepresented indigenous sites in central Sicily.
 By using an interdisciplinary approach involving petrographic and chemical analyses, he examines the hidden social setting in which pots were manufactured by ancient communities, in order to promote a more diverse interpretation of the past.
 In 2019, he published his first scientific article and was awarded with the Rust Family Foundation Archaeological Grant.
 Additionally, he has been awarded by the Mediterranean Archaeological Trust (2017-2019) to perform radiocarbon analysis.
-Currently, his work with the CDHGI is to create metadata information for the models, maps, images and videos, helping in the building of digital collections involving archaeological and heritage sites around the world.
+Currently, his work with the DHHC is to create metadata information for the models, maps, images and videos, helping in the building of digital collections involving archaeological and heritage sites around the world.

 Exploring and documenting the world around us in 3D

-All Images Copyright © 2024 University of South Florida Libraries, Center For Digital Heritage And Geospatial Information
+All Images Copyright © 2024 University of South Florida Libraries, Center for Digital Heritage and Geospatial Information

-Website designed by Mighty Fine Design Co.
+Website designed by Mighty Fine

 EXPLORE THE CDHGI